 Additional Volunteer Opportunities

 In addition to volunteer tour docents and petroglyph recorders, MPPP has numerous other activities that volunteers help to support.
-Our new Volunteer Coordinator, Gretchen Yost, will be interacting with our volunteers and helping to guide them to the activities that interest them.
-Gretchen can be reached at firstname.lastname@example.org
+Our Volunteer Coordinator interacts with our volunteers and helps to guide them to the activities that interest and best suit them.
+You can reach our coordinator with questions here: email@example.com

 Volunteers Helping with Project Activities

-Volunteers regularly help with Project activities such as fund raisers, Pláticas presentations, selling of project merchandise at events or just where extra hands are needed.
+Volunteers regularly help with Project activities such as fund raisers, MPP Talks presentations, selling of project merchandise at events or just where extra hands are needed.
 To contact us about additional volunteer activities, please click MORE

 Award-Winning Summer Youth Intern Program

 Each June, twelve students, aged thirteen to nineteen, are chosen from applicants to be trained as petroglyph recorders in the same way as adult volunteer recorders are trained.
 They receive a small stipend for their work.
 At the end of the program, they are taught how to enter their data into the GIS database at the Northern New Mexico University.
-Program dates for 2017 - June 12 - 23.
+Program dates for 2021 TBA.

 Adult volunteer mentors are an essential component for this national award winning program.
 Volunteers assist with preparation and distribution of applications to representatives at Valley schools and assist in preparing recording packs and materials for the youth teams.
 Adult volunteers also play a key role during the two-week program, mentoring the youth in the field and in data base entry techniques.
 The first day is a full-day youth and adult mentor recorder powerpoint training.
 Field mentoring is for eight weekdays starting at 8am, ending about 1pm.
 The last day is spent in the computer labs at Northern New Mexico College where the young people are trained in Geographical Information System by Environmental Sciences Professor Joaquin Gallegos.
 No prior archaeological experience is necessary, as adults are trained along with the youth.
 Good physical condition is important as adults will climb up on Mesa Prieta with the youth teams in search of petroglyphs and other archaeological features.
 Preference is given to mentors who can attend the full two weeks.
-Anyone interested in this amazing program, or wanting more information, please get in touch directly with Janet MacKenzie at email@example.com.
 MORE APPLY HERE

 4th - 7th Grade School Curriculum - "Discovering Mesa Prieta"